inkless/atom-mono/README.md

 # Welcome to Atom mono 👋

-This is monorepo for Expo project using pnpm + turbo.
+This is monorepo for Expo project using pnpm + turborepo.

 ## Prerequisite